bhuvanasija/CODSOFT/task one - number game/README.md

 # Task one - Number Game

 ## Description
-A simple Java console-based game where the computer picks a random number, and you have to guess it.
+A Java game where the computer picks a random number, and you have to guess it.

 ## Features
 1. Generate a random number within a specified range, such as 1 to 100.